Leo de Boer

 Leo de Boer (born 1953) is a Dutch film director.
 He is also a lecturer at Utrecht School of the Arts in Utrecht, the Netherlands.

+Education and Career

-De Boer studied History at the University of Amsterdam followed by four years at the Dutch Film Academy.
+De Boer studied history at the University of Amsterdam followed by four years at the Dutch Film Academy.
 He has worked as film editor at NOS Dutch National Television, and is a lecturer at the Utrecht School of the Arts (HKU).
 He has done documentary screenplay coaching at the International Documentary Film Festival Amsterdam workshop for docu-development.

 He is the screenwriter and director of several documentaries and feature films.
 His work includes TV-documentaries like The Road to Bresson, Angels of Death (awarded the 'Golden Calf' as the best documentary at the Dutch Film Festival), Under Moscow, The Train to Grozny and feature-length documentaries like The Red Stuff and Closing in on Tanja.